11ty/11ty-website/src/docs/plugins.md

 </details>

+### Advanced: Execute a plugin immediately {% addedin "3.0.0-alpha.5" %}

+Plugins (by default) execute in a second stage of configuration after the user’s configuration file has finished, in order to have access to [the return object in the configuration callback](/docs/config/).

+You are unlikely to need this, but you can execute a plugin’s code immediately using the `immediate` option.

+{% set codeContent %}
+export default function (eleventyConfig, pluginOptions) {
+	console.log( "first" );

+	eleventyConfig.addPlugin(eleventyConfig => {
+		console.log("fourth");
+	});

+	eleventyConfig.addPlugin(eleventyConfig => {
+		console.log("second");
+	}, {
+		immediate: true
+	});

+	console.log("third");
+};
+{% endset %}
+{% include "snippets/configDefinition.njk" %}

 ## Creating a Plugin

 A plugin primarily provides a “configuration function.”
-This function is called when Eleventy is first initialized, and operates similarly to a user’s configuration function (the same `eleventyConfig` argument passed to the user’s `.eleventy.js` file is passed here), in addition to any config passed by the user:
+This function is called when Eleventy is first initialized, and operates similarly to a user’s configuration function (the same `eleventyConfig` argument passed to the user’s `eleventy.config.js` file is passed here), in addition to any config passed by the user:

 <div class="codetitle">plugin.js</div>